 With that said, if you’re an entrepreneur or running a small business, it might not be in your budget to hire for this role.
 In that case, you don’t need to be tied to this specific job title.
 Instead, you can focus on the principles of ecommerce management—products, acquisition, and retention—and then ramp up your operations team to tackle these areas.

-Alternatively, you can look into agencies, chatbots, and remote freelancers instead of hiring an in-house manager right away.
-This approach saves you time, while allowing you to assess whether the ecommerce manager really needs to be in-person/full-time.
+Alternatively, you can look into agencies, chatbots, and remote freelancers instead of hiring an in-house manager right away; use time tracking apps to keep track of billable hours and better manage your outsourcing budget.
+This approach saves you time and money, while allowing you to assess whether the ecommerce manager really needs to be in-person/full-time.